New approaches to plactic monoid via Gr\"{o}bner-Shirshov bases: Plactic monoid with row generators

-{\bf Remark}: For an arbitrary well-ordered set $A$, we define similarly a row on $A^*$, Schensted's algorithm, Young tableau on $A$ and the set $\Lambda$.
+{\bf Remark}: For an arbitrary well-ordered set $A$, we define similarly a row on $A^*$, Robinson-Schensted row algorithm, Young tableau on $A$ and the set $\Gamma$.
 Then for an arbitrary well-ordered set $A$, similar to the proof of $A$ to be finite, we also have Theorem \ref{mainTH} and Corollary \ref{co1}.